Tips for Buying a Personal Home Safe

 Protect your important documents and valuable belongings.

 Chances are, you’ve accumulated a hefty stack of personal documents.
 And you’ve most likely gathered a few valuables too.
-A personal home safe can help safeguard paperwork and other items from fire, water damage, and burglary, and comes in a variety of options.
+A personal home safe can help protect paperwork and other items from fire, water damage, and burglary, and comes in a variety of options.
 Keep the following in mind if you’re considering investing in a safe.

 Check labels to make sure the safe has been tested by Underwriters Laboratory (UL), Intertek, or another independent testing facility.